miguelvi/Week-3-Homework/README.md

 # Week-3-Homework
 Week 3 Homework -Making Embedded
 BLinky LEDS
-Blink LED using USER buttom
+Blink LED using the USER button

+Questions:
+What build environment are you using?
+I am using the  STM32CubeMxIDE